dariocanoh/lide-docs/classes/widget.onkeydown.rst

 .. /////// 2016/02/07 - Dario Cano [thdkano@gmail.com]
 .. // classes/widget.onleave.rst
 .. //  Widget's event onLeave reference
-.. //   (c) 2016 Dario Cano | lide license
+.. //   (c) 2016 Hernan Dario Cano | GNU GENERAL PUBLIC LICENSE

 Widget.onKeyDown
 ^^^^^^^^^^^^^^^^

    When any key has been pressed.

-If this event is handled and not skipped, onKeyChar will not be generated at all for this key press (but onKeyUp will be).
+   If this event is handled and not skipped, Widget.onKeyChar_ will not be generated at all for this key press (but Widget.onKeyUp_ will be).

 ----------------------------------------------------------------------------------------------------